TracksApp/tracks/tracks/doc/manual.markdown

 9. Run the command `rake db_schema_import` inside the Tracks directory.
 This should import the upgraded schema for 1.043 into your new database.
 10. Run the command `rake load_exported_fixtures` which will import the contents of your old database from the fixtures files in `db/exported_fixtures`.
 11. If you are using Windows, you may need to check the 'shebang' lines (`#!/usr/bin/env ruby`)[^env] of the `/public/dispatch.*` files and all the files in the `/script` directory.
 They are set to `#!/usr/bin/env ruby` by default.
 Check the format of those lines in your old installation, and change the new ones as necessary.
 12. Try starting up the server with `script/server` to make sure that all your data has migrated successfully.
-If all is well, follow the instructions above to [upgrade from version 1.043][upgrading_1043] to Tracks 1.5
+If all is well, follow the instructions above to [upgrade from version 1.043][upgrading_1043] to Tracks 1.5.
+If you need to access Tracks from a mobile/cellular phone browser, visit `http://yourdomain.com/mobile/`.
+This mobile version is a special, lightweight version of Tracks, designed to use on a mobile browser.